gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get Application Current Information.
-This includes information about social links, address and contact information of company/seller/brand of the application.
+Use this API to retrieve information about the social links, address and contact information of the company/seller/brand operating the application.

 *Success Response:*

-Success
+Success.
+Check the example shown below or refer `ApplicationAboutResponse` for more details.

 Schema: `ApplicationInformation`